-During 2020, Aleph Finance Group plc had kept performing accordingly to its business plan, with the monitor and oversight of controlled and participated companies, with no variations in its holdings.
+During 2021, Aleph Finance Group plc continued to operate in line with its business plan, with the monitor and oversight of controlled and participated companies, with no variations in its holdings and equity investments.

-The main holding, Pairstech Capital Management LLP ("Pairstech") has been transitioning in the post Brexit era, in anticipation of the conclusion of the "transitional period" as of December 31st 2020.
+The main holding company, Pairstech Capital Management LLP ("Pairstech") faced the consequences of post Brexit era, with the "transitional period" ended as of December 31st 2020.
 A new application with Italian regulator was filed as of the end of 2020 and authorization to perform certain investment services has been achieved just after the end of the first half of 2021, which required a commensurate effort from the Board and Senior Management.

-During the second quarter of 2021 a strong governance initiative has been spurred from the Senior Management and the Board, which brought to a renewed governance and the appointment of a new Executive Committee, replacing previous Board of Directors.
-As for the underlying business, the Company benefited of a benign situation in the economy and in the financial markets, still in a recovery mode from the pandemic started in the first quarter of 2020.
+During the second quarter of 2021, the Senior Management and the Board launched a strong governance initiative , which resulted in the renewal of governance and the appointment of a new Executive Committee, replacing previous Board of Directors.
+In terms of underlying activity, the Company benefited from a favourable situation in the economy and in the financial markets, still in a recovery mode from the pandemic started in the first quarter of 2021.

-In terms of other holdings, it is noteworthy the accelerated growth experienced by Bridge Insurance owner of the "viteSicure" brand, together with the entry in the cap table of new institutional venture partners.
+With regards to other holdings, the acceleration of growth experienced by Bridge Insurance, owner of the "viteSicure" brand, together with the entry in the cap table of new institutional venture partners were noted.